 The 2013 RMPU contains two types of recharge projects: yield enhancement and production sustainability projects.
 The steering committee issued a "call for projects" to all entities with an interest in storm water and dry-weather management and groundwater management in the Chino Basin.
 The steering committee developed screening criteria to evaluate and rank the recharge projects.
-In total, 39 yield enhancement projects and nine production sustainability projects were identified and evaluated by the steering committee to determine average annual stormwater recharge and recycled water recharge capacities.
-After four years of meetings, the steering committee recommended the storm water projects listed in Table 2.
-Table 2 lists the project name, new storm water recharge, recycled water recharge capacity, and capital cost.
+In total, 39 yield enhancement projects and nine production sustainability projects were identified and evaluated by the steering committee to determine average annual storm water recharge and recycled water recharge capacities.
+After four years of meetings, the steering committee recommended the storm water projects listed in Table 3.
+Table 3 lists the project name, new storm water recharge, recycled water recharge capacity, and capital cost.

-The 2013 RMPU will increase storm water and dry-weather runoff recharge in the Chino Basin by about 5,500 acre-ft/yr and increase recycled water recharge capacity by about 7,100 acre-ft/yr.
+The 2013 RMPU projects will increase storm water and dry-weather runoff recharge in the Chino Basin by about 5,500 AFY and increase recycled water recharge capacity by about 7,100 AFY.
+These increases are in addition to the 2001 RMP projects.
 The total cost to implement the 2013 RMPU is about \$41 million.
-When fully implemented, the 2013 RMPU will reduce the reliance on SWP water by about 12,600 acre-ft/yr.
+When fully implemented, the combined benefit of storm water/runoff capture and recycled water from the 2013 RMPU projects will assist in meeting future demands by about 12,600 AFY.